winitzki/scall/tutorial/programming_dhall.md

 Rather than coding those functions by hand, let us apply a general method for finding the constructors of a Church-encoded fixpoint type.
 That method uses the generic `fix` function for the fixpoint type.

-TODO Move this code about FList/CList to the chapter/section about Church-encoded type constructors, define via Bimap for FList perhaps?

 We have seen the implementation of `fix : F C → C` for a simple fixpoint type `C` in the chapter "Church encodings for recursive types".
 For the type constructor `CList`, the corresponding function `fixCList` has the type signature `FList a (CList a) → CList a` and is implemented like this: